4/30/2025

 Co-Chief Executive Officer, Grupo Televisa

 And Gustavo, to your first question, or second question, I'm sorry.
 We're still analyzing the proposed telecommunications reform.
 As far as we understand, it will be open for discussion with the industry players before being approved at the lower house.
-Once we have a clear view on the proposal, we'll be in better shape to share with you our thoughts.
+Once we have a clearer view on the proposal, we'll be in better shape to share with you our thoughts.
 Also, as we currently understand it, limitations on advertising in Mexico are related to foreign governments buying advertising on television and other media.
 We're in full agreement with that change.
 It doesn't represent anything material for us in Mexico.

 speaker